 improvements through projects such as watershed management and habitat protection (RCW 35.21.278; RCW 53.08.255).
 Environmental stewardship projects require, by statute, a 3:1 cost-share match by the applicant.
 A match may include, but is not limited to, volunteer time at a predetermined rate (including participants’ time), in-kind donations, and cash donations or grants acquired during the project.
 The Port has restricted this program to the following qualifying applicants: Non-profits and Tribal entities only.

 The Board of Commissioners determines the total funds available in any calendar year.
-For 2022, $70,000 will be available for eligible projects and events.
+For 2023, $70,000 will be available for eligible projects and events.
 No more than 33% of the funds will be for tourism promotion projects and community events.
-The remaining 67% will fund education and economic development projects.